Why are we still single?

 Love and marriage are completely different but yet, when they’re combined, they create a lifelong lasting marriage filled with eternal happiness in this dunya (life).
 Islam is an advocate against romantic love before marriage for many valid reasons that we should definitely consider.

-Romantic love before marriage brings a high risk of sinning and adultery, not only that, it can cloud our minds with strong and intense emotions that will most likely encourage us to make many irrational decisions, lack clarity, and blind us from seeing true compatibility.
+Romantic love before marriage brings a high risk of committing sin.
+Not only that, it can cloud our minds with strong and intense emotions that will most likely encourage us to make many irrational decisions and blind us from seeing true compatibility.